 Labs

-In this Lab your will practice writing unit tests and analysing test coverage using Python programming language.
-In the Lab you will also continue working with Git and GitHub facilities.
-You will submit your final report for this Lab in the Team’s repository you created and used in the Git and GitHub Lab.
+In this lab, you will practice the fundamentals of software quality assurance by writing unit tests and analyzing code coverage using Python.
+You will also transition to an automated workflow by implementing Continuous Integration (CI) to validate your code automatically.
+You will continue working with Git and GitHub facilities and submit your final report for this Lab in the Team’s repository you created and used in the Git and GitHub Lab.

 Software testing